joakimoh/AtomTapeUtils/README.md

 # AtomTapeUtils
-This is a set of utilities mainly targeting decoding and encoding of Acorn Atom & BBC Micro BASIC programs.
+This is a set of utilities mainly targeting decoding and encoding of Acorn Atom & BBC Micro BASIC programs stored on tape or disc.
 Some utilities (like filtering of tape files) could be useful also for other applications.

 ## Prerequisites
 You need to have cmake and zlib installed on your computer before trying to install AtomTapeUtils.
+For Windows, especially if you use Visual Studio to build the project, cmake might fail to locate where you have installed zlib.
+If this is the case, then you can try to uncomment row 18 in CMakeLists.txt (in the project root) and update it to point to where you installed zlib.

 ## Description of the utilities
 All utilites are run from command line (DOS or Linux).
 There are many utilities and the easiest way to explain them is to decsribe a few typical usages.